 What is the smallest number with exactly 14 divisors?

 Many numbers can be expressed as the sum of two or more consecutive integers.
 For example, 15=7+8 and 10=1+2+3+4.
 Can you say which numbers can be expressed in this way?

-A wooden cube has three of its faces painted red and the other three of its faces painted blue.
+A wooden cube has three of its faces painted red and the other three of its faces painted blue, so that opposite faces have different colours.
 It is then cut into $27$ identical smaller cubes.
-How many of these new cubes have at least one red face and also at least one blue face?
+How many of these new cubes have at least one face of each colour?